EvitanRelta/peacock-server-documentation/accessing_outside_soc.md

 # Accessing server outside of SoC

-This guide is on accessing the peacock server outside of SoC.
+This guide is on accessing the peacock server outside of SoC using SoC VPN / SSH Jump Host.

 The peacock server, like all other SoC clusters, requires access to the SoC network either by connecting to SoC wifi, [SoC VPN](https://dochub.comp.nus.edu.sg/cf/guides/network/vpn/start) or using [SoC SSH Jump Host](https://dochub.comp.nus.edu.sg/cf/guides/sjump/start).